Chacoan peccary: Habitat

 The Chacoan peccary is confined to hot, dry areas.
 Dominated by low-lying succulents and thorny bushes, the Gran Chaco is about 140,000 km2.
 A few scattered giant trees are found, but the majority of the vegetation is thorny scrub vegetation.
 The Chacoan peccary has developed adaptations such as well-developed sinuses to combat dry, dusty conditions.
 Their feet are also small, which allows maneuverability among spiny plants.

 Physical characteristics

 The largest of the three generally accepted species of peccaries, the Chacoan peccary has many pig-like features.
 It is an ungulate with a well-formed rostrum with a tough leathery snout.
 The bristle-like hair is generally brown to almost gray.
 A dark stripe runs across the back, and white fur is on the shoulders.
 Chacoan peccaries differ from other peccary species by having longer ears, snouts, and tails.
 It has white hairs around the mouth, unlike other peccaries.
 Catagonus wagneri also has a third hind toe, but other peccaries only have two.
 The hypsodont teeth follow this dental formula: 2/3, 1/1, 3/3, 3/3.
-The upper canines display the distinguishing trait of peccaries, pointing downwards instead of out and up like glands, which may be a signal for other peccaries to keep the group together through the dense bush.
+The upper canines display the distinguishing trait of peccaries, pointing downwards instead of out and up like pigs, which may be a signal for other peccaries to keep the group together through the dense bush.